prominenceai/deepstream-services-library/docs/overview.md

 ![DSL Components](/Images/dsl-components.png)

 ## Sources
-Streaming sources are the head component(s) for all Pipelines and all Pipelines must have at least one Source (among other components) before they can transition to a state of Playing.
-All Pipelines have the ability to multiplex multiple streams -- using their own built-in Stream-Muxer -- as long as all Sources are of the same play-type; live vs. non-live with the ability to Pause.
+Sources are the head components for all DSL [Pipelines](/docs/api-pipeline.md) and [Players](docs/api-player.md).
+Pipelines must have at least one Source and one [Sink](/docs/api-sink.md) to transition to a state of PLAYING.
+All Pipelines have the ability to multiplex multiple source streams -- using their own built-in Stream-Muxer -- as long as all Sources are of the same play-type; live vs. non-live with the ability to Pause.

-There are ten (10) types of Source components supported.
+There are ten (10) types of Source components supported, all are currently Video ony.
+Audio-Video and Video only Sources are in development.

-Two live connected Camera Sources:
+* **App Source** - allows the application to insert raw samples or buffers into a DSL Pipeline.
-* Camera Serial Interface (CSI) Source - connected to one of the serial ports on the Jetson SOM
+* **CSI Source** - Camera Serial Interface (CSI) Source - Jetson platform only.
-* Universal Serial Bus (USB) Source
+* **USB Source** - Universal Serial Bus (USB) Source.

-Three Decode Sources;
-* Universal Resource Identifier (URI) Source - supports files as well.
+* **URI Source** - Uniform Resource Identifier ( URI ) Source.
-* File Source - derived from the URI Decode Source with some of the parameters fixed.
+* **File Source** - Derived from URI Source with fixed inputs.
-* Real-time Streaming Protocol (RTSP) Source
+* **RTSP Source** - Real-time Streaming Protocol ( RTSP ) Source - supports transport over TCP or UDP in unicast or multicast mode

-Three Images Sources:
+* **Interpipe Source** - receives pipeline buffers and events from an Interpipe Sink.
+See [Interpipe Services](interpipe-services) for more information.
-* Single Image Source -  single frame to EOS.
+* **Single Image Source** - single frame to EOS.
-* Multi Image Source -  streamed at one image file per frame.
+* **Multi Image Source** - streamed at one image file per frame.
-* Streaming Image - single image streamed at a given frame rate, indefinitely or for a given duration.
-The Source can mimic a live source allowing it to be batched with other live streaming sources.
+* **Streaming Image Source** - single image streamed at a given frame rate.

-Application Source:
-* Allows applications to insert data into a DSL pipeline.

-An Interpipe Source
-* Receives buffers and events from an Interpipe Sink See [Interpipe Services](interpipe-services) for more information.

 All Sources have dimensions, width and height in pixels, and frame-rates expressed as a fractional numerator and denominator.
-The URI Source component supports multiple codec formats, including H.264, H.265, PNG, and JPEG.
-A [Dewarper Component](/docs/api-dewarper.md) (not shown in the image above) capable of dewarping 360 degree camera streams can be added to both.
+The URI and RTSP Source components supports multiple codec formats, including H.264, H.265, and JPEG.

+A [Dewarper Component](/docs/api-dewarper.md) (not shown in the image above) capable of 360 degee and perspective dewarping can be added to any Video Source.

-A Pipeline's Stream-Muxer has settable output dimensions with a decoded, batched output stream that is ready to infer on.
+All Video Sources include a [Video Converter](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvvideoconvert.html) providing programmatic control over the **formatting**, **scaling**, **cropping**, and **orienting** of the Source's output-buffers.

 A [Record-Tap](#smart-recording) (not show in the image above) can be added to a RTSP Source for cached pre-decode recording, triggered on the occurrence of an [Object Detection Event (ODE)](#object-detection-event-pad-probe-handler).